s-h-a-d-o-w/spotify-ad-blocker/README.md

 This is only relevant if you for some reason want to build this project yourself - maybe you want to fork it or something.
 (Plus - notes to my future self :wink:)

-- Install Mingw64, make sure its `bin` directory is in `PATH` (`gcc` has to be available).
-This is required to build mutevolume.exe - kind of the core piece...
+- A recent Node.js version (see `engines` in `package.json`) is needed, since N-API is used for the native addon in this project and this was still experimental in Node 8.x, printing warnings to the console.

 - Run `yarn build`